RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-03/1-creating-a-db-application.md

 ## Introduction

-In this lab, you will create:
-1. A database application based on existing tables.
+In this lab, you will create a database application based on existing tables.
-2. A database application from a file.

 Estimated Time: 15 minutes